GDI for Enterprise Readiness

 Where future enterprise conditions require definition.

-How GDI for Capital Control Works
+How GDI for Enterprise Readiness Works

 GDI continuously examines enterprise readiness through five structural intelligence dimensions:

-• Enterprise Implications: What future enterprise is implied.
+• Enterprise Implications: What future enterprise is implied?

 Decision Intelligence Outputs